PRESS

 THE MOON THE PLUM

-Once outside, in the light of day, Barcelona continues to spin to its tune: guirigall, a bachelorette party, people up and down.
+Once outside, in the light of day, Barcelona continues to spin to its tune: guirigall, a hen party, people up and down.

-Postcard of the Planetarium at night.
-The poets, doing things.
+Postcard from the Planetarium at night.
+Poets doing things.

 On the background screen, photos are projected with the artists that the narrators are commenting on: Borges, the pioneers of tango: the poets Eduardo Arolas, Evaristo Carriego, Homero Manzi, Federico García Lorca.
-Between Eduardo el Claudio, who are having a bar conversation, they tell us anecdotes about all of them and put it in context.
+Eduardo and Claudio, who are having a conversation like a bar conversation, tell us anecdotes about all of them and put them in context.
 It is worth saying that the presenters are a well of knowledge.
-Eduardo makes more extensive explanations at the same time as weighted, tables are noticeable to him, and he becomes a kind of 'storyteller'.
-Claudio acts rather like the voice that challenges him.
-Between explanation and quoted author, they recite poems on both sides of the stage, do some duets, Eduardo also plays the piano.
+Eduardo gives more extensive explanations that are at the same time considered, you can see his tables, and he becomes a kind of 'storyteller'.
+Claudio acts more like the voice that challenges him.
+Between the explanation and the author quoted, they recite poems on both sides of the stage, they do a duet, Eduardo also plays the piano.

-In each poem, the bandoneon and the guitar accompany him masterfully.
+Each poem is accompanied masterfully by the bandoneon and guitar.
 This will be the dynamic of the show.
-You have to admit, there is a lot of work on stage.
-More names and photos appear on the screen in the room: Carlos Gardel (The one who sings a Tango for the first time, the one who practically invents the way to sing it, and of whom we also get a video of him singing 'Silence') , Pascual Contursi (who we are told said: "if cheesy is what the town feels and sings, then I am cheesy"), José Maria Contursi (author of 'La noche que te fuiste'), Cátulo Castillo (author of "El último cafè"), Samuel Linning (author of the tango 'Milinguita'), Celedonio Flores ("poet king of the metric, author of countless hits"), Raquel Meyer (who, we are told, lived for many years in Barcelona ), Alfredo La Pera (lyricist who accompanied Gardel in his career), Amado Nervo (Mexican poet whom La pera was inspired by, we are told, although almost no one remembers him today).
-From all of them, the sea of interesting stories and adventures that I cannot convey here due to the length limit.
-The event turns out to be an intensive tango master, friends. "we'll do it too, even if it's uno, if we're allowed, a sung tango".
-More photos of artists appear on the screen, people like: Manuel Romero, Manuel Janés (who you see was Catalan, born in Manresa, who learned music in Montserrat, who went to Buenos Aires and fell madly in love and already stayed there).
+It must be admitted that there is a lot of work on stage.
+More names and photos appear on the screen in the room: Carlos Gardel (The one who sang a Tango for the first time, the one who practically invented the way of singing it, and of whom we are also shown a video of him singing 'Silencio'), Pascual Contursi (who we are told said: "if cheesy is what the people feel and sing, then I am cheesy"), José Maria Contursi (author of 'La noche que te fuiste'), Cátulo Castillo (author of "El último cafè"), Samuel Linning (author of the tango 'Milinguita'), Celedonio Flores ("poet king of the metric, author of countless successes"), Raquel Meyer (who, they tell us, lived in Barcelona for many years), Alfredo La Pera (lyricist who accompanied Gardel throughout his career), Amado Nervo (Mexican poet who La Pera was inspired by, they tell us, even though today almost no one remembers him).
+Of all of them, there are so many interesting stories and adventures that I cannot convey here due to the length limit.
+The event turns out to be an intensive tango master's degree, friends.
+"We will also do, even if it is one, if they allow us, a sung tango."
+More photos of artists appear on the screen, people like: Manuel Romero, Manuel Janés (who you can see was Catalan, born in Manresa, who learned music in Montserrat, who went to Buenos Aires and fell madly in love and has since stayed there).
 In fact, Argentina, they say, is where there are more Catalan families outside of Catalonia.
 There is even a Uruguayan theory, one of the two serious theories about it, according to Eduardo Braier, which says that Carlos Gardel's grandfather was from Sabadell.
 Poem, music, applause.
 More music, now only instrumental: piano, bandoneon and guitar.
-Applause More images: Enrique Santos Discépalo (who does tangos of social denunciation.
-Do you remember that: "que el mundo fue, es y será una porqueria, ya lo sé, in 506 and in 2000 también"?), a photo of 'el cafetín de Buenos Aires'.
+Applause.
+More images: Enrique Santos Discépalo (who makes tangos of social denunciation.
+Remember that: “that the world was, is and will be a mess, I know, in 506 and in 2000 too”?), a photo of 'el cafetín de Buenos Aires'.
 More songs: 'Romance de barrio', played with bandoneon and guitar.
-The two musicians dressed in black, she with a shirt that ends at the arms ends in transparency, shining in the heart what looks like a red carnation.
-The bandoneón is like a worm winding itself up, it becomes a dance in itself.
-The guitarist does what is so difficult to appear that you don't notice that he is there.
-Applause
+The two musicians dressed in black, she with a shirt that ends at her arms and ends in transparency, shining in her heart what looks like a red carnation.
+The bandoneon like a worm writhing, becomes a dance in itself.
+The guitarist does what is so difficult to appear that it is not noticeable that it is there.
+Applause.

 The musicians, during the show

-And we are coming to the end.
-Images and memories by Enrique Cadícamo (in his tangos you can see the influence of the poet Rubén Darío, they tell us), Juan Carlos Cobián, Homero Expósito (they remember: "It was softer than water, that soft water [...]
-First you have to know to suffer, then to love, then to part, and finally to walk without thinking, orange blossom perfume, promises [...]"?
-That in his day the Pointer discovered here) , Eledia Blazquez.
+We are arriving at the end.
+Images and records by Enrique Cadícamo (in his tangos one can see the influence of the poet Rubén Darío, they tell us), Juan Carlos Cobián, Homero Expósito (they remember him from: “She was softer than water, than soft water. [...]
+First you have to know how to suffer, then to love, then to leave, and finally to walk without thought, perfume of orange blossom, promises [...]”?
+Which the Punter discovered here on his day), Eledia Blazquez.
 Music, poems.
-"We are bequeathing to the current era, and at the end", Aníbal Troilo, Horacio Ferrer, Piazzola, Julio de Caro.
-We come to the end.
-"We could still continue many hours with the tango, [...] we have left many important poets in the inkwell".
-Claudio Frost stands in the middle of the stage, hat on his head, microphone in hand.
-The background instruments: "I come with a poem and a trombone to reveal your heart", "los locos inventaron el amor", "locos, locos todos!", "loco ella, loco yoooo!!!".
-Applause bravos To say goodbye, a tango and a Milonga.
-The dancers appear again, now in fancy dress.
+“We are arriving at the present time, and at the end”, Aníbal Troilo, Horacio Ferrer, Piazzolla, Julio de Caro.
+We are arriving at the end.
+“We could still continue for many hours with the tango, [...] we have left many important poets in the inkwell”.
+Claudio Frost is positioned in the middle of the stage, beret on his head, the microphone in his hand.
+The background instruments: “I come with a poem and a trombone to unveil your heart”, “the madmen invented love”, “madmen, madmen all!”, “she’s mad, me too!!!”.
+Applause.
+Bravos.
+To greet each other, a tango and a Milonga.
+The dancers reappear, now dressed in their finest.

 The two dancers during the final tangos

-Their waists, the 'puntillons' of guitar and piano, the meandering movement of the bandoneon.
-The tango becomes all one piece, one single gear, flanking, flirting, as if looking for the fit.
+Their belts, the 'puntillons' of guitar and piano, the meandering movement of the bandoneon.
+The tango becomes all one piece, one gear, flanking each other, flirting with each other, as if searching for the right fit.
 Eduardo thanks the attendees, the directors and the people of ICUB and Ateneu Barcelonès.
 Last dance, the milonga.
-Now Claudio dances for a while with the dancer and after a few moves, politely, returns to the dancer.
-The dancers dance to it, both in one movement, their legs together, black and white, like the prolongation of the piano keys.
-His only waist is the bandoneon.
-Let's remember the teachings of Zuangzi or even that of the mentioned tango: "Y al fin, andar sin pensamiento...".
-Everything fits, friends.
-Applause bravos The protagonists salute, bow, exit and re-enter.
-Applause
+Now Claudio dances for a while with the dancer and after a few polite movements, he returns it to the dancer.
+The dancers immerse themselves in it, both in one movement, their legs together, black and white, like the extension of the piano keys.
+Their single belt like the bandoneon.
+Let's remember the teachings of Zhuangzi or, even, that of the aforementioned tango: “And finally, walk without a thought...”
+Everything fits together, friends.
+Applause.
+Bravo.
+The protagonists greet, bow, leave and come back in.
+Applause.

-From left to right: Esteban Vélez, Almut Wellman (partially covered), Eduardo Braier, Claudio Frost, Maia Surriba and Jorge Talquenca
+D'esquerra a dreta: Esteban Vélez, Almut Wellman (partial tapada), Eduardo Braier, Claudio Frost, Maia Surriba and Jorge Talquenca

 People starting to parade.
 They decide to do an encore.
 A single song, instrumental.
-Now the Pointer takes advantage of some places where there are some empty seats to be able to sit.
-The leg moving to the rhythm of the music.
-Applause It's been almost two hours.
-You have to go out.
-You know, go back 'home', write all this. to rest
+Now the Pointer takes advantage of some empty seats to sit down.
+His leg moving to the rhythm of the music.
+Applause.
+It's been almost two hours.
+We have to leave.
+You know, go back 'home', write all this.
+Rest.